jschloer/use-multiselect/README.md

 ### function getAllSelectedKeys(keys: Array<string>) => Array<string>

 Filters the given array of keys, returning just the selected ones.

+### function getSelectedCount(totalCount: number) => number

+Returns the number of items currently selected.
+It requires the totalCount as a parameter so it can calculate the difference between the total number, and the selected amount, when for instance the select all is pressed and then a single item is deselected.

 ### function getSelectionState() => {allSelected: boolean, exceptions: Array<string>}